Bomb Technician: Employment Info & Requirements

 Find out what bomb technicians do and how you can become one.
 Get information about job prospects and the earning potential for this job to see if this career is right for you.

-Bomb Technicians are highly trained explosives experts who carry out the inspection, deactivation and safe removal of explosive devices.
-Bomb Technicians also conduct bomb sweeps and safely destroy unused ammunition, commercial explosives and fireworks.
-Bomb Technicians conduct investigations, write reports and testify in court as expert witnesses.
+Bomb technicians are highly trained explosives experts who carry out the inspection, deactivation, and safe removal of explosive devices.
+They also conduct bomb sweeps and safely destroy unused ammunition, commercial explosives, and fireworks.
+Bomb technicians conduct investigations, write reports, and testify in court as expert witnesses.

-According to the Bureau of Labor Statistics (www.bls.gov), the number of jobs for police officers is expected to increase 11% by 2016; however, there are few openings for Bomb Technicians because once officers enter this specialization, they rarely move into other fields.
-According to Salary.com (www.salary.com), the median yearly salary for police officers is $49,158.
-Bomb Technicians also are usually entitled to hazard pay, as well as insurance and retirement benefits.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the number of jobs for police officers is expected to increase 7% from 2010-2020; however, there are few openings for bomb technicians because once officers enter this specialization, they rarely move into other fields.
+According to the BLS, the median salary for police patrol officers in May 2012 was $55,270; salary data specifically for bomb technicians was not available.
+In addition to salary, bomb technicians are usually entitled to hazard pay, as well as insurance and retirement benefits.

-Related to Bomb Technician: Employment Information and Requirements for Becoming a Bomb Technician
+Related to Bomb Technician: Employment Info & Requirements

 - Recently Updated